-(You will need the Acrobat plug-in to read this form.
+- Internship (You will need the Acrobat plug-in to read this form.
 It can be downloaded here.)

 Application deadlines are:

-Spring Internships - December 1
+Spring Internships - November 20

 Summer and Fall Internships - May 1

 After your internship application is approved by the department internship coordinator and the Associate Dean of the College of Arts and Sciences - the department will take care of forwarding your application to the Dean's office - the department secretary will schedule you for the appropriate number of internship credits.
 You do not need to schedule the internship yourself.
-Check you schedule on SIS about four weeks after the application deadline to make sure your internship has been registered correctly.
+Check you schedule on the MySHIP Portal about four weeks after the application deadline to make sure your internship has been registered correctly.